Student Anti-Discrimination & Discriminatory Harassment Procedures

 Ongoing or Additional Supportive Measures

+Whatever the outcome of any resolution process or Appeal under this Policy, the Parties may request ongoing or additional Supportive Measures, and the Office, in consultation with the designated administrator of a Student or Recognized Student Group Party’s school, will determine whether such Supportive Measures are appropriate.
 The Office may determine that additional measures are appropriate to respond to the effects of an incident on the University community.
-Additional responses for the benefit of the University community may include, but are not limited to, increased monitoring, supervision, or security at locations or activities where the misconduct occurred; additional training and educational materials for Students, Active Alums, and Student Groups; or revision of this Policy or related University policies.
+Additional responses for the benefit of the University community may include, but are not limited to, increased monitoring, supervision, or security at locations or activities where the misconduct occurred; additional training and educational materials for Students and Recognized Student Groups; or revision of this Policy or related University policies.

 Any Sanction imposed prior to the filing of an Appeal will remain in place during the pendency of the Appeal.
 The pendency of an Appeal does not stay the imposition of a Sanction.